 Marketing is the lifeblood of startup ventures.
 The business must track marketing efforts (such as traditional and social media campaigns, in-bound and out-bound links, search engine optimization, direct mail or email, customer website use, etc.,) and customer relationships and contacts (customer relationship management).
 There are countless companies that assist with startup marketing.
 The major player in the field, without question, is SalesForce.com.
 There are other rapidly growing marketing and CRM companies that now have a substantial presence in the startup space, such as MailChimp.com.
 Another company worth mentioning is HubSpot.com.

-Operations Tools for Startups
+Operations Tools for New Businesses

 Operations management and communication is extremely demanding in the growth-based startup.
 These companies need tools at their disposal that can streamline the operations process and add efficiency.
 Some notably companies taking on startup operations management include: BaseCamp, Asana, Trello, and the host of Google Apps available through G-Suite.

-Knowledge Tools for Startups
+Knowledge Tools for New Businesses

 Some of the best knowledge sites for startups are actually private blogs.
-Here is a list of the best startup information sites that can provide all sorts of information relevant to startup operations: Linda.com, Udacity.com, Youtube.com, TheBusinessProfessor.com, QuickSprout.com, 500 Startups.com.
+Here is a list of the best startup information sites that can provide all sorts of information relevant to startup operations: Linda.com, Udacity.com, YouTube.com, TheBusinessProfessor.com, QuickSprout.com, 500 Startups.com.